 Not every vendor that applies for a licensed is approved.

 Items such as compliance history, accounting history, marketing plan, product/design uniqueness, product quality, and market need/saturation are taken into account when determining whether or not a vendor will be licensed.

 Every vendor who is licensed is required to attach the "Officially Licensed Collegiate Products" label shown here.

 A trademark is a word(s), logo or package design, or a combination of them, used by a manufacturer or merchant to identify its goods and distinguish them from others (Borchard, "A Trademark is Not a Copyright or a Patent," 2002).

-IMG College Licensing Company (IMG) is the licensing representative for UNC Charlotte.
-IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Harrison Polk, Harrison.firstname.lastname@example.org or 770-956-0520.
+CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
+CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+CLC may be contacted at firstname.lastname@example.org or by contacting our representative, Tom Kehoe, email@example.com.